Biased elementary doctrines and quotient completions: Abstract

 \section{Abstract}

-In this work we fill the gap between the elementary quotient completion of Maietti and Rosolini and the exact completion of a weakly left exact category of Carboni and Vitale.
-In order to do that, we generalize Lawvere's elementary doctrines for categories with weak finite products and call such structures biased elementary doctrines.
-We provide two main constructions.
-The first one is called strictification, which produces an elementary doctrine from a biased one.
-The second is an extension of the elementary quotient completion, which generalizes the exact completion of a weakly left exact category even in case of weak finite products.
+In this work, we fill the gap between the elementary quotient completion introduced by Maietti and Rosolini and the exact completion of a category with weak finite limits, as described by Carboni and Vitale.
+To achieve this, we generalize Lawvere’s elementary doctrines to apply to categories with weak finite products, referring to these structures as biased elementary doctrines.
+We present two main constructions: the first, called strictification, produces an elementary doctrine from a biased one, while the second is an extension of the elementary quotient completion that generalizes the exact completion of a category with weak finite limits, even when weak finite products are involved.